Empirical-org-Archive/Documentation/Compass/API-Design/API Docs FAQ.md

 It should do so automatically.

-### How does the application send data back to Compass for creating an Activity?
+### How does the application send data back to Empirical Core for creating an Activity?

 Take data and move into the json object, and then post data using API.